Korean Beef Lettuce Wraps are ready in just 15 minutes. This easy, gluten free dinner recipe is made from fridge and pantry staples. So easy!

 Korean Beef Lettuce Wraps

-Korean Beef Lettuce Wraps are ready in just 15 minutes!
-This easy, gluten-free dinner recipe is made from kitchen staples and is even better than take-out.
+Korean Beef Lettuce Wraps are ready in just 15 minutes.
+This easy, gluten free dinner recipe is made from fridge and pantry staples.
+So easy!

 Ingredients

-- 2 green onions, chopped - white and light green parts, and dark parts divided
+• 2 green onions, chopped - white and light green parts and dark green parts divided

 Directions